MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 ### Save logs for desktop flows run via URL

+> [!IMPORTANT]
+> To enable the following funcionality, configure the [appropriate registry keys](governance.md#configure-power-automate-for-desktop-to-keep-the-flow-run-details).

 Apart from the mandatory input parameters, you can add the **runId** parameter to a console run URL to define a unique GUID for the desktop flow logs.

 Power Automate uses this GUID to create a folder and store the logs inside it.
 The logs are stored in: **C:\Users\\[Username]\AppData\Local\Microsoft\Power Automate Desktop\Console\Scripts\\[Flow ID]\Runs\\[Run ID]**